 The Telecommunications Regulations promulgated by the State Council and its related implementation rules, including the Catalog of Classification of Telecommunications Business issued by the MIIT, categorize various types of telecommunications and telecommunications-related activities into basic or value-added telecommunications services.
-Under the Telecommunications Regulations, commercial operators of value-added telecommunications services must first obtain a VAT License from the MIIT or its provincial level counterparts.
-In 2017, the MIIT replaced the Administrative Measures on Telecommunications Business Operating Permit promulgated in 2009 by promulgating the Administrative Measures on Telecommunications Business Operating Permit, which set forth more specific provisions regarding the different types of VAT Licenses required to operate different value-added telecommunications services, the qualifications, and procedures for obtaining such different types of VAT Licenses.
+Under the Telecommunications Regulations, commercial operators of value-added telecommunications services from the MIIT or its provincial level counterparts.
+In 2017, the MIIT replaced the Administrative Measures on Telecommunications Business Operating Permit promulgated in 2009 by promulgating the Administrative Measures on Telecommunications services, the qualifications, and procedures for obtaining such different types of VAT Licenses.
 Our consolidated affiliated entity Vipshop E-Commerce currently holds a VAT License for the provision of online data processing and transaction processing services, which remains valid until December 28, 2022.
 In addition, Zhejiang Vipshop Payment Service Co., Ltd., an indirect subsidiary of our consolidated affiliated entity Vipshop Information, currently holds a VAT License for the provision of online data processing and transaction processing services and online information service, which remains valid until October 21, 2026.